charliecalvert/CloudNotes/Assignments/BridgePattern02.md

 You must have at least 25 tests, no matter how trivial.
 For instance write tests that prove you can:

- 1. Use require to reach your BridgeFactory
+ 1. Use require to reach your ReaderFactory
- 2. Use require to reach your FancyBridgeFactory
+ 2. Use require to reach your BridgeFactory
  3. Use require to reach your BridgeReader
  4. Use require to reach your FancyBridgeReader
  5. Use require to reach your JsonReader
  6. Use require to reach your MarkdownReader
  7. Use require to reach your DefaultReader
+ 2. Create a ReaderFactory
  2. Create a BridgeFactory
- 2. Create a FancyBridgeFactory
  3. Create a BridgeReader
  4. Create a FancyBridgeReader
  3. Create a JsonReader